Joan Clarke: Death

-On 4 September 1996, Clarke died at her home at 7 Larkfields, Headington Quarry.
+Clarke died at her home at 7 Larkfields, Headington Quarry, Oxford, England on 4 September 1996 at age 79.

+Commemoration

 An Oxfordshire Blue Plaque was unveiled on her house on 27 July 2019.

+In May 2024 a blue plaque in Joan Clarke's memory was unveiled by English Heritage at 193 Rosendale Road, West Dulwich, London, SE21 8LW, her home as a child.

 Portrayal in adaptation

 Clarke was portrayed by Keira Knightley in the film The Imitation Game (2014), opposite Benedict Cumberbatch as Alan Turing.
 Turing's surviving niece, Inagh Payne, described Clarke as "rather plain" and thought that Knightley was inappropriately cast as Clarke.
 Turing biographer Andrew Hodges also criticised the film, stating the script "built up the relationship with Joan much more than it actually was".
+Knightley however was nominated for the Academy Award for Best Supporting Actress at the 87th Academy Awards for her performance as Clarke.

-In contrast, an article by BBC journalist Joe Miller stated that Clarke's "story has been immortalised".
-In terms of the film itself, director Morten Tyldum has argued that it shows how Clarke succeeded in her field despite working in a time "when intelligence wasn't really appreciated in women".
+In contrast, an article by BBC journalist Joe Miller said that Clarke's "story has been immortalised".
+Director Morten Tyldum said the film shows how Clarke succeeded in her field despite working in a time "when intelligence wasn't really appreciated in women".

-Knightley was nominated for the Academy Award for Best Supporting Actress at the 87th Academy Awards for her performance as Clarke.
+Amanda Root plays a character based on Clarke, renamed and recharacterized as Patricia ('Pat') Green, in the 1996 film Breaking the Code.